sigp/rust-bls-remote-signer/README.md

     -V, --version    Prints version information

 OPTIONS:
         --debug-level <LEVEL>         The verbosity level for emitting logs. [default: info]  [possible values: info, debug, trace, warn, error, crit]
-        --log-format <FORMAT>      Specifies the format used for logging. [possible values: JSON] --logfile <FILE>           File path where output will be written.
+        --listen-address <ADDRESS>    The address to listen for TCP connections. [default: 0.0.0.0] --log-format <FORMAT>         Specifies the format used for logging. [possible values: JSON] --logfile <FILE>              File path where output will be written.
-        --storage-raw-dir <DIR>    Data directory for private keys in raw files.
+        --port <PORT>                 The TCP port to listen on. [default: 9000] --storage-raw-dir <DIR>       Data directory for private keys in raw files.
 ```

 ## TODO